Meridian Regional Airport: Historic Airline Service

-Air National Guard use
+Air National Guard Use

 Key Field is home to the Mississippi Air National Guard's 186th Air Refueling Wing (186 ARW), at the Air National Guard enclave, Key Field Air National Guard Base.
 Operationally gained by the Air Mobility Command (AMC), the 186 ARW operates a fleet of KC-135R Stratotanker aerial refuelling and cargo aircraft.

-Key Field is also home to the Mississippi Army National Guard's 111th Army Aviation Support Facility, Company B. The 111th operates a fleet of CH-47 Chinook helicopters, a multipurpose transport/cargo helicopter capable of carrying 55 troops and gear or can also sling-load up to 25,000 pounds.
+Key Field is also home to the Mississippi Army National Guard's 111th Army Aviation Support Facility, Company B. The 111th operates a fleet of CH-47 Chinook helicopters, a multipurpose transport/cargo helicopter capable of carrying 55 troops and gear and can also sling-load up to 25,000 pounds.

 Navy T-45 Goshawk aircraft from nearby NAS Meridian and Air Force T-6A, T-1A and T-38C aircraft from Columbus AFB also frequently practice approaches and other procedures over Key Field.

-Aircraft Rescue and Firefighting (ARFF) capabilities are provided by the Air National Guard.
-Due to their mission as an air refuelling wing, the ANG ARFF assets provide the entire airport with firefighting capabilities that will rival any airport in the South-eastern United States.
+Aircraft Rescue and Firefighting (ARFF) capabilities are provided by the Air National Guard due to Key Field's stationing of the 186 ARW.

 In 2008, the 186 ARW entered into an arrangement with the active Air Force, hosting an operational training detachment for USAF-operated MC-12W aircraft under a program known as Project Liberty.
-The MC-12W is a USAF intelligence, surveillance and reconnaissance (ISR) platform, which was fielded under an ambitious timeline in 2008 and 2009 to meet Iraq War and War in Afghanistan ground support ISR requirements.
-A derivative of the C-12 Huron, the MC-12W Liberty platform was created in response to Defence Secretary Robert Gates' initiative to better support war fighters on the ground with increased ISR in theatre.
+The MC-12W is a USAF intelligence, surveillance and reconnaissance (ISR) platform which was fielded in 2008 and 2009 to meet Iraq War and War in Afghanistan ground support ISR requirements.
+A derivative of the C-12 Huron, the MC-12W Liberty platform was created in response to Defense Secretary Robert Gates' initiative to better support war fighters on the ground with increased ISR in theatre.
 USAF plans to procure 38 MC-12W aircraft.
 Mission qualification training in the MC-12W is currently conducted by a combined active Air Force and Air National Guard detachment embedded with the 186 ARW at Key Field.